MyBitsStudio/sol-rpc-basic/README.md

 >
 > > Jito Extension - Be able to effortlessly and easily send Jito Bundles, manage tipping, and provide seemless integration with Jito
 >
-> > Raydium Extension - Be able to swap, add liquidity, and check the market with Raydium
+> > Liquidity Extensions - Be able to swap, add liquidity, and check the market with multiple liquidity providers
 >
-> > Pump.fun Extension - Be able to launch, buy, swap, and run the charts with Pump.Fun
+> > Provider Extensions - Be able to use QuickNode, Helius, and Triton exclusive API's
 >
-> > Connection Factory - Be able to branch out to multiple nodes, simulate running, and analyze credit usage with ease
->
-> > Wallet Factory - Be able to generate wallets on the fly, including Vanity wallets
->
-> > Token Tools - Launch, inspect, and jump into creating tokens within the SOL ecosystem
+> > Token Tools - Launch, inspect, and jump into creating tokens and NFT's within the SOL ecosystem
 >
 > To learn more about Sol Enhanced Connection, please visit :